IliasSim/Wizard-Werdna-Ring-Adventure/README.md

 *An instance of the game log*

 ## **Summary**
-This game will be used for the development of artificial inteligence agents.
+This game will be used for the development of artificial inteligence (AI) agents.
 The one kind of agent will playe the game from the Hero prespective and the others agents will control the enemies of the game.
 The project is in its initial development.
 Further information regardin the AI part of the game will be available as soon as possible.
 For the moment enjoy the game(With the less inteligent enemies).